 Nature can be a candy.
 I smell “beautiful” flower bush (it is inconspicuous by sight, I almost couldn’t identify it) and can’t get enough of it.
 On the other hand, the river smells awful in some places.
 It might be the smell of the rotting, of the death… The sun makes me lazy and makes me uncomfortable.
 I realize how I cannot bear it without shadow, without wind, without water.
 Sun gives life, but it is drying everything out.
 How much is the perfect amount of sun?
 How much is too much sun?
 I can escape it, but not everything can.
 It is joy (a sunny day!) but it is fear, too…

 I strongly sense everything that’s human-made.
-I see unusual shapes and ask myself: “Is this natural?”
+I see unusual shapes of what? and ask myself: “Is this natural?”
 I am sensitive about this, I hate when people change nature unnecessarily.
 When they use it as a trash-can, when they cut down trees, when they straighten rivers that are supposed to be curvy.
 When they “care” without thinking, but mainly without feeling.
 Sometimes, we can be collaborators.
 I try to collaborate – nature soothes me and I try not to disturb it.
 I do not shout, I do not pluck anything.
 I wish I could remove all the trash from the forest.
 It makes me sad to see it – I sense a strong appreciation for every little plant, which is not what the trash says.
 I feel like it “humiliates” the nature (humans humiliate…).

 Nature: